Knowledge Center

 The standard liquidation process consists of eight distinct steps to follow.

-How to quickly change Estonian Company shareholders?
+How to change Estonian Company shareholders without a notary?

 There are two ways to change the company shareholders' structure without a notary, which is often a time-consuming and bureaucratic process, especially for foreign owners.